Modeling the Progenitor Stars of Observed IIP Supernovae: Possible Progenitor Stars of Observed IIP SNe

-The optical LCs discussed in the paragraph, particularly in the R and I bands, indicate the presence of a distinct plateau phase.
-This confirms that the source is of a Type IIP nature, as initially suggested based on early-time spectroscopy.
-The long-term $VRI$ bands of LCs indicate that the change in brightness from mid-plateau to late nebular phase is similar to that of the subluminous $SN\;2005cs$.
-Various measurements and spectral comparisons further support the idea that $SN\;2009js$ share characteristics of both subluminous and intermediate luminosity events, highlighting the need to understand these events' underlying progenitor and explosion properties rather than assigning a specific classification.
+Our best-fit LCs for $SN\;2008in$ closely match the observation and analysis presented in \cite{Royetal.(2011)}.
+Our model can explain the photometric characteristics and the plateau duration of approximately 100 days for $SN\;2008in$.
+The optical LCs, particularly in the $R$ and $I$ bands in $SN\;2008in$, show fluctuations during the plateau phase.
+The $VRI$ bands of LCs suggest that the change in brightness from mid-plateau to late nebular phase is similar to that of the subluminous $SN\;2005cs$. \citep{Gandhietal.(2013)} suggested that $SN\;2005cs$, $SN\;2008in$, and $SN\;2009js$ share characteristics of low luminosity.